ramachandra2002/RTL-design-using-Verilog-with-SKY130-Technology/README.md

 ### How Simulator Works?
 Simulator looks for the changes in the input and for every single input change, the output will be evaluated.
 Simulator will not evaluate if there is no in input.

+### iVerilog based Simulation Flow
+The design and the testbench is applied to the simulator *iVerilog*.
+As we already know the simulator looks for the changes in the input and dumps the changes in the output as a *.vcd* file.(*.vcd stands for Value change dump format*).
+To view this *.vcd* file, we can use the *gtkwave* tool for viewing the waveform and verify the function of the design.